 Apple and Oat Scones with Cinnamon and Nutmeg

-These scones are light yet hearty and the most healthful of the bunch.
+These scones are light yet hearty.
 Fresh apple keeps them moist, buttermilk contributes tenderness, and oats add a pleasantly toothsome texture.

 - 1 2/3 cups all-purpose flour, plus more for rolling